Jaffe2718/uav_toolkit/docs/dev/02/User_Requirements_Specification.md

 ### Deep Learning UAV Image Processing

 1. Develop a tool to automatically segment all objects in the UAV image.
-2. Develop a tool to export ONNX model from the UAV image.
-3. Develop a tool to segment specified objects in the UAV image.
+2. Develop a tool to segment specified objects in the UAV image.

 ## Non-Functional Requirements